 Carrie and I met once briefly a few years ago at the very first Tweetup I ever attended.
 We followed each other on twitter and friended each other on facebook.
 Basically the story of how people become friends in almost 2012.
 She, like myself, has a soft spot for animals and in her case people in need of some extra love.
 She is a Mom, Foster Mom, Business Owner and all around amazing person.
 She of course also has the best name ever.
-Visit her twitter page (@CandidCarrie) or go check out her super cool (and growing!) business!
+Visit her twitter page (@CandidCarrie)

 A stuffed monkey tucked under my arm, a dining room chair topped with two couch pillows, legs swinging, dishes whizzing past.